eyelabsai/EyeSpace-Website/README.md

     - the commented version provides a bit more information on how the code works, whereas the other version is simply a template

 ## To Render the Component
 - Open the .js file for the page you're working on.
-For instance, if you're building a component for the Homepage, open up
+For instance, if you're building a component for the Homepage, open up `src/views/Homepage/Homepage.js`.
+    - import your component at the top (remember to use the right path!)
+    - add your component into its `render()` function by the syntax `<ComponentName/>`.
+    - You can also pass in any variables/props within the tag
+        - ex: `<ComponentName name="HELLO" color="red" prop1="1"/>`
+- in your browser, go to `localhost:3000` (or whatever the path is, depending on which page your component is on) to see if your component pops up.
+I recommend hard coding a random message within the HTML and use that as a test.

 # Directory Structure
 - `src`: